aquadrizzt/StaticPortraits/README.md

 # StaticPortraits
-Removes portrait animations from Planescape: Torment
+This mod removes the small animations from the playable character portraits for Planescape: Torment (regular and Enhanced).